Dhruva2/NeuronBuilder.jl/README.md

 ## Running individual neurons

+- Type `using NeuronBuilder.Liu` or `NeuronBuilder.Prinz` in your scripts to use either of the set of channels from those two modules.
 - Run `include("individual_STG_neurons.jl")` which will make your neurons
 - Solve some neuron using ` sol = solve(probAB1, Rodas5())`
 - You can convert the solution to an array using `A = Array(sol)` and plot it using `Plots.plot(sol.t,A[1,:])`